ProvisionLab/WDD/Docs/Readme.txt

 Install driver on Windows 10 x64:

 INSTALL DRIVER TO LOAD AT BOOT TIME:
-1. In cebackup.inf file find StartType = 3 and change it to = 0.
-Keep in mind that test application cetest.exe will not work
+1. In cebackup.inf file find StartType = 3 and change it to = 0
 2. Install cebackup.inf by right-click Install in File Explorer
 3. Reboot Windows